RezaSadeghiWSU/EMBC2020/README.md

-Appendices and supplementary data of paper:
+Appendices and supplementary data of:

 # Sadeghi, R., Banerjee, T., & Hughes, J. Predicting Sleep Quality in Osteoporosis Patients Using Electronic Health Records and Heart Rate Variability.